How to Start an Escape Room Business in 2026: 10-Step Guide

 - Draft job descriptions for a Game Master and a Manager.

-- Create a payroll budget that targets 25-35% of projected revenue.
+- Create a payroll budget that targets 25% to 35% of projected revenue.

 - Compare features on scheduling software like Homebase and When I Work.